Synthetic Difference in Differences: Placebo Studies

 In the second panel of Table \ref{table1} we provide some additional insights into the superior performance of the SDID estimator by sequentially dropping some of the components of the model that generates the potential outcomes.
 If we drop the interactive component $\mathbf{M}$ from the outcome model (``No $\mathbf{M}$''), so that the fixed effect specification is correct, the DID estimator performs best (alongside MC).
 In contrast, if we drop the fixed effects component $\bf$ (``No $\mathbf{F}$'') but keep the interactive component, the SC estimator does best.
-If we drop both parts of the systematic component, and there is only noise, the superiority of the SDID estimator vanishes, and the SC estimator does slightly better than the other estimators.
-On the other hand, if we remove the noise component so that there is only signal, the increased flexibility of the SDID estimator leads to an increase in its performance relative to that of the SC and DID estimators increases sharply, with the MC estimator almost as accurate as the SDID estimator.
+If we drop both parts of the systematic component, and there is only noise, the superiority of the SDID estimator vanishes and all estimators are essentially equivalent.
+On the other hand, if we remove the noise component so that there is only signal, the increased flexibility of the SDID estimator allows it (alongside MC) to outperform the SC and DID estimators dramatically.

 Next, we focus on two designs of interest: One with the assignment probability model based on parameters estimated in the minimum wage law model and one where the treatment exposure $D_i$ is assigned uniformly at random.
 Figure \ref{fig_mw_rand} shows the errors of the DID, SC and SDID estimators in both settings, and reinforces our observations above.
-When assignment is not uniformly random, the distribution of the DID errors is visibly off-center, implying bias of the estimator.
-In contrast, the errors from SDID are centered.
-Meanwhile, when treatment assignment is uniformly random, both estimators are centered by the errors of DID are more spread out.
+When assignment is not uniformly random, the distribution of the DID errors is visibly off-center, showing the bias of the estimator.
+In contrast, the errors from SDID are nearly centered.
+Meanwhile, when treatment assignment is uniformly random, both estimators are centered but the errors of DID are more spread out.
 We note that the right panel of Figure \ref{fig_mw_rand} is closely related to the simulation specification of \citet*{Bertrand2004did}.
 From this perspective, \citet{Bertrand2004did} correctly argue that the error distribution of DID is centered, and that the error scale can accurately be recovered using appropriate robust estimators.
 Here, however, we go further and show that this noise can be substantially reduced by using an estimator like SDID that can exploit predictable variation by matching on pre-exposure trends.